Park Point 5-Miler & 2-Mile Walk

 A MIDSUMMER’S NIGHT RACE

-Looking for a perfect way to enjoy the height of a northeastern Minnesota summer?
-Check out the Park Point 5-Miler & 2-Mile Walk!
+Looking for a perfect way to enjoy all the best parts of a northeastern Minnesota summer?
+Join us at the next Park Point 5-Miler & 2-Mile Walk!

-PLUS, the post-race celebration offers some of the greatest traditions of a midsummer night in Minnesota, including food trucks and plenty of yard games for both kids and adults.
+Not only is Park Point the region’s oldest road race, it now combines some of the greatest traditions of a midsummer night in Minnesota, including food trucks and plenty of yard games for both kids and adults.

 START & FINISH LINE